Junín, Buenos Aires: Gallery

+Education

+Junín is an important educational center in the northwest of Buenos Aires Province.
+It is home to the National University of the Northwest of the Province of Buenos Aires (UNNOBA), a public university established in 2002, whose main campus and rectorate are located in Junín.
+The university offers undergraduate and graduate programs in fields such as technology, agricultural sciences, economics, law, and social sciences, attracting students from across the region.

 Climate

 Junín has a humid subtropical climate (Köppen climate classification Cfa).
 Winters are characterized with moderate temperatures during the day and cold nights.
 In the coldest month, July, the average high is 15.1 C while the average low is 4.2 C. Temperatures can sometimes fall below freezing during cold waves, although during heat waves such as the 2009 heat wave, temperatures can reach up to 35 C when a record high of 35.3 C was recorded on August 29, 2009.
 During this time of the year, overcast days are more common, averaging 9–11 days a month, although sunny days are common as well with 7-11 clear days per month from June to September.
 Spring and fall are transition seasons featuring warm daytime temperatures and cool nighttime temperatures and are highly shifting with some days reaching 37.6 C and below -9.2 C. Summers are hot in the day while nights are mild.
 They tend to be sunnier than the other seasons, averaging 8–11 clear days with less overcast days (only 6 per month).
 In the hottest month, January, the average high is 30.2 C while the average low is 16.2 C. The average relative humidity is 75%, with the summer months being drier than the winter months.
 The average first date of frost is on May 20 while the last date of frost is on September 11.
 This can vary from year to year with frosts that can extend into November or happen as early as April.
 Junín is moderately windy throughout the whole year with wind speeds ranging from a low of 8.6 km/h in April to 14.4 km/h in September.
 On average, Junín receives 993.4 mm of precipitation a year with 85 days with measureable precipitation with summer months being wetter than the winter months, where most of the precipitation falls in the form of thunderstorms.
 Junín gets approximately 2,569.3 hours of bright sunshine a year or 57% of possible sunshine a year, ranging from a low of 46% in June (only 138.0 hours of sunshine per month) to a high of 66% in both January and February.
 The highest recorded temperature was 41.8 C on December 29, 1971 while the lowest recorded temperature was -9.2 C on June 14, 1967.